loighic/loighic.github.io/_pages/macro/pt3b/fed_1.md

 So, if the Fed can increase or decrease the supply of loanable funds, then it will be able to affect interest rates.
 Changing the interest rate, in turn, will affect aggregate demand.
 The Fed can do this, and we will look at two of the ways that it can (there are more than two, but we'll focus on two): (1) by changing the reserve requirement and (2) by [buying and selling bonds](/macro/fed_2/).

-##### Changing the reserve requirement
+##### Changing the reserve requirement {#change_reserve}

 > One way that the Fed can change interest rates is by changing the reserve requirement for all banks.

 Given a reserve requirement and an amount of money that a bank is holding in reserve, the money multiplier formula tells us how high the bank's deposits can get.
 The level of deposits, then, will determine how much money is available to be used as loans.
-(Here we will use *loanable funds* and *loans* interchangeably.)

-As we will see, with a lower the reserve requirement, deposits can get higher and banks will be required to hold a smaller percentage of these deposits as reserves.
-Hence, a lower reserve requirement will increase the supply of loanable funds.
+As we will see, with a lower the reserve requirement, banks will be required to hold a smaller percentage of their deposits as reserves.
+Hence, a lower reserve requirement will increase the supply of loanable funds, and so loans will increase.

-On the other hand, a higher reserve requirement means that deposits cannot get as high and banks have to hold a larger percentage of these deposits in reserve.
-Therefore, a higher reserve requirement will decrease the supply of loanable funds.
+On the other hand, a higher reserve requirement means that banks have to hold a larger percentage of their deposits in reserve.
+Therefore, a higher reserve requirement will decrease the supply of loanable funds, and so loans will decrease. ([Note](/macro/open_notes/#loanable_funds))

 ###### A 10% reserve requirement